umitsarioz/umitsarioz.github.io/_posts/2023-10-12-Apache-Cassandra-101.md

 # Basic Structure

-The servers running any instance in Cassandra are called Nodes.
-One or more nodes come together to form data centers.
-One or more data centers come together to form the cluster.
-Each node communicates with other nodes around it.
+The servers running any instance in Cassandra are called **Nodes.** One or more nodes come together to form **data centers**.
+One or more data centers come together to form the **cluster.** Each node communicates with other nodes around it.
 During this communication, it transmits information such as its current activity status, whether it is operable or not.
-This communication protocol is called Gossip Protocol.
+This communication protocol is called **Gossip Protocol.**

 # Hinted Hand-off